-CCE247 ORGANIC CHEMISTRY I

-An introductory course in organic chemistry chiefly concerned with the structure, properties, reactions, and synthesis of monofunctional alkanes and alkenes.
-Stereochemistry and reaction mechanism theory are integral parts of the course.
-A brief study is also made of infrared and nuclear magnetic resonance spectroscopy, including the interpretation of spectra.
+A continuation of CCE247, Organic Chemistry I. This course will focus on the structure, properties, reactions, and synthesis of aliphatic and aromatic compounds.
+The reactivity of several functional groups will be studied, including carboxylic acids and their derivatives, aldehydes, ketones, enols, and enolates.
+Organometallic reagents and the oxidation/reduction reactions of alcohols will also be covered.
+Reaction mechanisms and stereochemistry are integral parts of the course.
+A brief study is also made of mass spectroscopy, including the interpretation of spectra.
 Simple preparations are performed in the laboratory.
 Methods of characterization and identification of organic compounds, as well as spectroscopic methods of analysis, are included in laboratory assignments.

-Note(s): For students of the Second Year taking Chemical Engineering, Honours Chemistry or a Major in Chemistry.
+For students of the Second Year taking Chemical Engineering, Honours Chemistry or a Major in Chemistry.
 An elective course for students taking other Science programmes.